baonhanh1811/minipresent/README.md

 - Outliers in Numeric Data (from Details.csv): Amount: The minimum value of 4 and maximum value of 5729 appear normal, though there is a wide range.

--Profit: There are negative values in the "Profit" column, which may indicate losses.
+- Profit: There are negative values in the "Profit" column, which may indicate losses.
 However, some values seem extreme (e.g., -1981), so these should be checked to determine if they are valid or errors.

 4. Charts
 - Bar Chart: